IBM/cognos-analytics-using-unstructured-data/README.md

 Create a new tab for your dashboard.
 This will give us enough room to create a couple new visualizations.

-Select `out-reviews.csv -> Sentiment Score`, `out-reviews.csv -> time_to_month` and `out-sales.csv -> Quantity` from the resource list and drag them onto the canvas.
+Select `out-reviews.csv -> Sentiment Score`, `d_dates.csv -> Month_ID` and `out-sales.csv -> Quantity` from the resource list and drag them onto the canvas.
 The defaullt visualization should be a `line and column` graph.
 The line represents the average sentiment score per month, and the bar represents the total sales per month.

 Using the `Properties` fields, change the `Item axis title` to `Month`, adn the `Value axis title` to `Sales`.

 ![db-1-sales-sentiment](doc/source/images/db-1-sales-sentiment.png)

+Note that this graph is showing total product sales and average sentiment scores on a monthly basis.
+This doesn't really provide enough granularity to see how sales of specific products are related to product specific customer reviews.
+In order to achieve this, we need to be able to filter this graph on a product level.

 ### Create a list view to select products

 Lets create a list view with all the products so that the `sales-sentiment` visualization gives you product specific results.
-By default, the chart shows sales and sentiment for all the products.
+By default, the chart shows sales and sentiment for all the products, which is not very useful.

 Since we already created a product list visualization on our first dashboard tab, the easiest way to proceed is to copy and paste it into our new dashboard tab.